 Writing about Paris is simple… said no one ever.

-How does one fit everything the city has into a 4 day Paris itinerary?
+How does one fit everything the city has into a 4 day Paris itinerary on a budget?
 I tried.

 When all is said and done, Paris is the most visited city on earth for a reason.
 Some may say it’s overhyped, but I adored it.
 The food, the art, the architecture and history all rolled into one unforgettable trip.
-I’m itching to go back, with a planned itinerary of course.
+I’m itching to go back.

 Official Language(s): French